Communications/Social Media InternThe Police Reform Organizing Project

 -Pursuing a Bachelor’s or Masters Degree: History, Political Science, English, Spanish, Leadership Studies, Sociology, Business, Mexican-American Studies, Mass Communication, Theology, Organizational Leadership and Development, Urban Studies, Education, Business, Museum Studies, Women's Studies.

-SkillsRequired - Interpersonal Communication, Collaborative Problem Solving, Time Management, Teamwork, Microsoft Applications, Creativity Skills, Exceptional organization
+SkillsRequired - Time Management, Teamwork, Collaborative Problem Solving, Microsoft Applications, Creativity Skills, Interpersonal Communication, Exceptional organization

 Preferred - Bilingual Communications